NoHo, Manhattan: Notable places

+The Public Theater is housed in the Astor Library Building.

-Some individual landmarks in the NoHo Historic District include the Astor Library, the Bouwerie Lane Theater, the Bayard-Condict Building, the De Vinne Press Building.
+Some individual landmarks in the NoHo Historic District include the Bouwerie Lane Theater, the Bayard-Condict Building, the De Vinne Press Building.
 Two New York City Subway stations, Astor Place and Bleecker Street, are also landmarked.
-The only survivor of the 19th-century upper class era is half of the original Colonnade Row, which is also landmarked.
+The only survivor of the 19th-century upper-class era is half of the original Colonnade Row, which is also landmarked.
 The Gene Frankel Theater, established in 1949, is located in the landmarked 24 Bond Street building, built in 1893.

-Across from Colonnade Row is The Public Theater.
+Across from Colonnade Row is the Astor Library Building, housing The Public Theater.

 The easternmost block of Bleecker Street houses the last remaining Federal architecture-style row houses, including two that were once the home of the Florence Night Mission, which provided a home for "fallen women".
 (21 Bleecker Street's entrance now bears the lettering in the flooring.)
 The block also houses the Planned Parenthood headquarters at the Margaret Sanger Square, adjacent to a Catholic event center.